aws-samples/serverless-patterns/apigw-secretsmanager-apikey-cdk/README.md

-# API Gateway with Lambda Authorizer and Secrets Manager for API Key Authentication
+# Amazon API Gateway with AWS Lambda Authorizer and AWS Secrets Manager for API Key Authentication

 This pattern demonstrates how to implement a secure API key-based authorization system using Amazon API Gateway, Lambda Authorizer, and AWS Secrets Manager.
 Each user/tenant has their own unique API key stored in Secrets Manager, which is validated by a Lambda authorizer when requests are made to protected API endpoints.